majedsamyal/majedsamyal/README.md

 ~Another~ An other Software Developer, experienced but hungry

-- 🌱 I’m currently learning Data Structure & Algorithms.
-Yes I'm late, but as they say, the next best time is now
+- 🌱 I’m currently learning ML.
+Yes, I'm late, but as they say, the next best time is now
-- 🌱 Design Patterns, I know they are more subjective but with experience you can take advantage
-- 🤔 I’m working as a full time Software Developer
+- 🤔 I’m a full-time Software Developer at AWS Dublin.

 ### :boy:💻 I'm working on
-- I'm the key developer of an Platform team, responsible to publish, manage Enterprise APIs
+- I'm working in the AWS Networking Team, responsible for Link Troubleshooting on operational links
-- Working on implementation of API Cost Management, API SLA
+- Working on improving the experience of Data Center Operators
-- Handling API Security following OAuth using Azure AD
-- Helped my team adpopting Agile workflow using Scrum

 ### What I love
 - :muscle: Fitness